0mpty/hackthebox-writeups/hackthebox/reversing/RAuth/README.md

 ## 3. Identifying the Algorithm

-In the binary, we find the following constants:
+In the binary, we find the following constants inside the `salsa20::core::Core<R>::new` function:
 0x61707865, 0x3320646e, 0x79622d32, 0x6b206574

 These are the Salsa20/20 initialization constants, which form the string `"expand 32-byte k"` when interpreted as ASCII bytes in little-endian order.